sgibbons/partially/README.md

   * Bind some arguments now, others later, regardless of order (very verbose to do with straight Proc#curry)

-  * Works with var-args
-  > Using a trailing :\* allows for the production of var-args functions from partial application
+  * Works with var-args: :\* ('match the rest') allows for the production of var-args functions from partial application

       irb> sum = ->(*n) { n.inject(&:+) }
       irb> sum[1, 2, 3]